-How does compressing creatives lessen the CO2 footprint?
+How do smaller creatives help lessen the CO2 footprint?

 Sustainability is one of the key topics in digital advertising in 2023, enough so that IAB compiled a comprehensive report on the topic.
 Based on this, we did our own guide for you to understand the topics better.
 We will cover topics such as compressing creatives, data centres, ad serving and carbon offsetting to help educate the advertising industry.